-Adapting PE with AIM and STEP
+Adapting sessions with AIM and STEP

-Making PE inclusive and accessible benefits everyone.
-The Activity Inclusion Model (AIM) and STEP Tool help you to adapt activities, so all pupils can engage fully and progress in your PE sessions.
+Making activity inclusive and accessible benefits everyone.
+The Activity Inclusion Model (AIM) and STEP Tool help you to adapt activities, so all participants can engage fully and develop in the sessions.

 Activity Inclusion Model